whosonfirst/whosonfirst-placetypes/README.md

 `102312319`

-Things no one will agree on.
+Neighbourhoods can represent an area surrounding a "place", a community grouping, or even a physical area.
+One thing is certain - neighbourhoods are things no one will agree on.
 Ever.

 Neighbourhoods are considered `common`.